Facts and Figures

 Francis Lodge – An age appropriate facility for teenagers and young adults.

-Francis House and Francis Lodge exist to provide appropriate care for children and young people with life-threatening conditions and the necessary support and short-term rest for their families.
+Francis House and Francis Lodge exist to provide appropriate care for children and young people with life-shortening or life-threatening conditions and the necessary support and short-term rest for their families.

 View more About Us